AlexsLemonade/training-modules/virtual-setup/working-with-your-own-data.md

 ```

 `-O` is one of many `wget` command options.
-To see the complete list of `wget` options, use the command: `wget -h` in bash.
+To see the complete list of `wget` options, use the command: `wget -h` in Terminal.

 [See more `wget` examples](https://www.tecmint.com/10-wget-command-examples-in-linux/)